Why ASE Technology Holding Co. Ltd. (ASX)’s Most Recent Report Reveals Some Hints About Its Future

 ASX’s Market Performance

-ASX stocks went up by 5.12% for the week, with a monthly drop of -7.67% and a quarterly performance of -6.31%, while its annual performance rate touched -6.56%.
-The volatility ratio for the week stands at 3.26% while the volatility levels for the past 30 days are set at 3.24% for ASE Technology Holding Co.
+ASX stocks went up by 6.73% for the week, with a monthly jump of 0.95% and a quarterly performance of 2.05%, while its annual performance rate touched -4.36%.
+The volatility ratio for the week stands at 2.80% while the volatility levels for the past 30 days are set at 3.24% for ASE Technology Holding Co.
 Ltd..
-The simple moving average for the period of the last 20 days is -3.32% for ASX stocks with a simple moving average of -11.58% for the last 200 days.
+The simple moving average for the period of the last 20 days is 3.52% for ASX stocks with a simple moving average of -5.39% for the last 200 days.

 Analysts’ Opinion of ASX